Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Appendix: Tangent-space formulas for specific heats

 The constant-chemical-potential specific heat $C_\mu$ and constant-particle-number specific heat $C_N$ can be expressed in terms of the Riemannian metric of the gradient fields $\nabla E$ and $\nabla N$, as derived below.

 As shown in Eq.~\eqref{Eq:TDVPGCE}, the imaginary-time evolution is governed by the gradient field $-\frac{1}{4}(\nabla E - \mu \nabla N)$.
-Accordingly, for a fixed chemical potential $\mu$, the differential of any observable $O$ with respect to inverse temperature $\beta$ is
+Similar to Eq.~\eqref{Eq:TDVP_O}, for a fixed chemical potential $\mu$, the differential of an observable $O$ with respect to inverse temperature $\beta$ reads

-where $\nabla_X O$ denotes the Riemannian connection, which measures the directional derivative of $O$ along the field $X$, and the second equality follows from the calculation rules~\cite{Lee2012GTiMIntroduction}.
-Subtituting $O = E - \mu \langle N\rangle$ yields